 The real estate contract is at the heart of a real estate deal–critically important to both buyers and sellers.
 This contract locks in the purchase price and timetable, of course.
 But it also commits the real estate buyer and the seller to other conditions, too.

-Too often, people who have not done this come to me with a contract that is already signed and therefore can’t be negotiated, even though it may contain provisions they don’t like or understand.
+Too often, people who have not done this come to me with a contract that is already signed and therefore can’t be drafting negotiating real estate contracts, even though it may contain provisions they don’t like or understand.
 Many attorneys, myself included, will waive their fee for performing a contract review when they are hired as the closing agent on the deal.

 A Florida real estate lawyer can also draft a real estate contract for you, especially helpful if you are buying or selling in a “for sale by owner” situation without a Realtor involved.
 The Law Office of Gary M. Landau, located in Coral Springs, Florida, frequently drafts contracts for South Florida real estate deals.

 Although some people believe there is a “standard contract,” that is not actually true.
 There are several preprinted contracts often used in Florida real estate deals, but clauses in each of these can be negotiated by the buyer or seller when agreeing to their deal on their home, condo, or business office.

 When negotiating or reviewing a real estate contract, our law office especially focuses on the following: